Pinched Curvature in Heintze Groups of Carnot-type: Introduction

 \item $ -s^2 \leq K(X,Y) \leq -1 $ where $s$ is the step nilpotency of the derived subgroup. \end{itemize} }

-One should consider this class of metric the correct higher-step analog of the metrics within the intersection $QP \cap AM$ considered in Section 6 of Eberlein and Heber \cite{QP}.
-The existence of these metrics allows us to conclude some interesting properties about Heintze-spaces of Carnot type.
-The following observation comes from an examination of the adjoint action by the vertical direction. {\bf Corollary \ref{cor:symtrans}} {\it If $(G,d)$ is a Heintze group of Carnot-type equipped with a metric of the form Theorem~\ref{thm:main}, then $\ad A = D_0, S_0=0$ for all vertical vectors $A$.
-Therefore, $(G,d)$ is of Iwasawa-type in the sense of \cite{iwasawa-original}.} These metrics for Heintze groups of Carnot-type speak to their role as a generalization of the solvable groups associated to rank-one symmetric spaces.
-In particular, they adhere, under a mild condition, to the same kind of curvature pinching that negatively curved symmetric spaces do.
-In the following statement, we say that a Lie group is exactly $\frac{1}{L}$--pinched if it admits a left-invariant metric which realizes it as a Riemannian manifold with $\sec \in [-L,-1]$, but no left-invariant metrics with tighter curvature bounds.
+One should consider this class of metric the higher-step analog of the metrics within the intersection $QP \cap AM$ considered in Section 6 of Eberlein and Heber \cite{QP}.

+These metrics for Heintze groups of Carnot-type speak to their role as a generalization of the solvable groups associated to rank-one symmetric spaces.
+In particular, they adhere, under a mild condition, to the same type of curvature pinching that negatively curved symmetric spaces do.
+In the following statement, we say that a Lie group has optimal pinching $\frac{1}{L}$ if it admits a left-invariant metric which realizes it as a Riemannian manifold with $\sec \in [-L,-1]$, but no left-invariant metrics with tighter curvature bounds.

 {\bf Theorem \ref{thm:pinchedcurv} } {\it Let $G$ be a Heintze group of Carnot-type whose derived subgroup admits a lattice.
-Then $G$ is exactly $\frac{1}{s^2}$--pinched, where $s$ is the step nilpotency of $[G,G]$.} To prove this statement, we construct a metric as in Theorem~\ref{thm:main} that adheres to certain additional parameters designed to ensure that the curvature of all other planes not mentioned in the definition of the metric lie in the right interval.
+Then $G$ has optimal pinching $\frac{1}{s^2}$, where $s$ is the step nilpotency of $[G,G]$.} To prove this statement, we construct a metric as in Theorem~\ref{thm:main} that adheres to certain additional parameters designed to ensure that the curvature of all other planes not mentioned in the definition of the metric lie in the right interval.
 In fact, this direction does not rely on the lattice assumption.
-The proof of the optimality of this pinching follows almost directly from the main theorem of Belegradek and Kapovitch in \cite{BeleKap}, in which they describe the pinching bounds on Riemannian manifolds whose fundamental groups have nilpotent subgroups.
+The proof of the optimality of this pinching follows almost directly from the main theorem of Belegradek and Kapovitch in \cite{BeleKap}, in which they describe the pinching bounds on Riemannian manifolds in terms of the highest step nilpotent subgroup of the fundamental group.

 Some bounds on the pinched curvature values for Heintze groups were already known.
-Work of Pansu in Section~5 of \cite{pansuConforme} can be adapted to demonstrate such bounds.
-However, values obtained as a consequence of this work are less sharp than the curvature condition $-s^2 \leq K \leq -1$ we prove in Theorem~\ref{thm:pinchedcurv}. \footnote{That these bounds can be obtained from the work in \cite{pansuConforme} was communicated to the author by Gabriel Pallier.}
+Work of Pansu in Section~5 of \cite{pansuConforme} can be adapted to demonstrate such bounds\footnote{That these bounds can be obtained from the work in \cite{pansuConforme} was communicated to the author by Gabriel Pallier.}.
+However, values obtained as a consequence of that work are less sharp than the curvature condition $-s^2 \leq K \leq -1$ we prove in Theorem~\ref{thm:pinchedcurv}.